OlivierSohn/hamazed/BACKLOG.md

   - create repo, test locally using https://stackoverflow.com/questions/32849269/how-to-install-use-a-local-version-of-package-using-stack
   - CI: https://github.com/hvr/multi-ghc-travis

+- provide a context which we can create using TerminalSize or CustomSize, it contains the IORef, the buffers.

-- We could also optimize the type of "position change" command we send: today we use exclusively the 2 coordinates version (9 bytes on average), but it would be more efficient to switch to the "go forward (optionally n times)" version (3 to 5 bytes) when we are on the same row.
+- Another optimization is to chose the type of "position change" command we send based on the relative location of successive elements: today we use exclusively the 2 dimensional version (9 bytes on average), but it would be more efficient to switch to the "go forward (optionally n times)" version (3 to 5 bytes) when the previously rendered element was on the same row.

 ## Misc.